Indonesia condemns Australian navy waters violations

 It has also been reported that Australia has bought lifeboats for the purpose of transporting asylum seekers back to Indonesia.

 The government has refused to comment on these reports, citing operational sensitivities.
-But it did deny a report that an Australian navy vessel had fired shots into the air as it intercepted an asylum boat.'No solution'
+But it did deny a report that an Australian navy vessel had fired shots into the air as it intercepted an asylum boat.

 Earlier this month the Indonesian foreign minister spoke out on the alleged push-back policy.